 Jean Hailes is proud to provide a monthly column in the medical newspaper, Medical Observer.
 Designed to give GPs and health professionals a short informative summary of important women's health topics and conditions, these articles provide practical information to inform and enhance clinical practice.

 In the latest 'Talking Women' article for Medical Observer, Gillian Needleman, discusses orthorexia nervosa.
-This article will be published in print and online next week in the Medical Observer's 'Talking Women' column.

 By Gillian Needleman